Samsung/tizen-docs/docs/platform/developing/contributing.md

 Tizen backend services take care of all submissions with the same tag, and build them together.

-## Reviewing a Package on the Build Server
+## Review a package on the build server

 If you are a release engineer, you can review and accept changes on the build system side.